7 digital employee experience trends CIOs should be watching in 2023

 #1.
 The rise of the employee superapp

-Described by Gartner as, “an app that provides end-users with a set of core features plus access to independently created mini-apps,” the superapp concept is being touted as a solution to digital friction.
+Described by Gartner as, an employee app “that provides end-users with a set of core features plus access to independently created mini-apps,” the superapp concept is being touted as a solution to digital friction.
 Already being used in consumer setting – see Careem, the Dubai-based multi-service app recently acquired by Uber – superapps combine multiple services in one easy-to-use application to help users get more done within one user-interface.

 Commercially, superapps promise to help drive revenue by offering more services in one place.
 In a workplace setting, superapps could be the answer to overcoming the problems associated with app proliferation.
 Today, the average enterprise deploys 175+ business applications, leaving employees confused and cognitively burdened by constant app switching.

 Employees are crying out for a single pane of glass experience that provides one digital destination for accessing everything they need to work – from booking leave to finding knowledge stored across disparate applications.
 Employee experience platforms present a compelling solution.
-Offering both high-quality user experience and design and the ability to integrate myriad services, CIOs should consider how the humble intranet could serve as the enterprise superapp in the not-so-distant future.
+Offering high-quality user experience, design, and the ability to integrate myriad services, the humble intranet could serve CIOs as the enterprise superapp in the not-so-distant future.

 Unlock employee engagement with an employee superapp